RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 ## To debug things locally in target

-As we run containers as user, and this ansible role places them under user context of systemd, you need to setup DBUS related env variable to get to use systemd as given user.
+As we run containers as a user, and this ansible role places them under the user context of systemd, you need to set up a DBUS related env variable to get to use systemd as the given user.
 However, the user does not have login credentials.
-You need to switch manually to user using su, sudo will not work as original UID would show your ssh user UID.
+You need to switch manually to user using su, sudo will not work as the original UID would show your ssh user UID.

 ```{% raw %}